 Most of his early writing was done in Paris, where he lived after his first marriage in 1901.
 During World War I, he served as war correspondent for the New York Times and Collier's and wrote The Spirit of France (1915), a nonfiction book about the heroism of the French people.
 This was followed by The Wasted Generation (1921), a novel about an American who enlists in the French Foreign Legion at the outbreak of the war.

-From 1923 to 1948, he resided in Stockbridge, Massachusetts, and continued to write novels about marriage and divorce, including Blue Blood (1923) and Sacrifice (1929), and stories for The Saturday Evening Post about golf.
+From 1923 to 1948, he resided in Stockbridge, Massachusetts, and continued to write novels about marriage and divorce, including Blue Blood (1923) and Sacrifice (1929), and stories for The Saturday Evening Post.
 He wrote little after his last novel, The Coming of the Amazons, was published in 1931.
-Instead his attentions turned to farming, painting, and politics.
 In 1936 and 1938 he ran unsuccessfully for Congress as the Democratic nominee from the First District of Massachusetts.
 He died at the age of sixty-three on January 27, 1952 at his home in Vineyard Haven, Massachusetts, where he lived for the last five years of his life.